Azure/prometheus-collector/otelcollector/test/README.md

     - ama-metrics-ksm replicaset
     - ama-metrics-targets-operator replicaset `label=operator`
     - prometheus-node-exporter daemonset `label=arc-extension`
+  - All Daemonset pods are scheduled in all the nodes.
+Nodes include:
+    - FIPS
+    - ARM64
+  - All Daemonset pods have all containers running in all nodes.
+Nodes include:
+    - FIPS
+    - ARM64
 - Liveness Probe
   - When processes aren't running on the `prometheus-collector` replicaset container, the container should restart.
 Processes include:
     - otelcollector